groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

     # code sample loop
     - title: "Edit password-protected DOCX and save it as password-protected DOCX and PDF"
       content: |
-        GroupDocs.Editor allows to work with encrypted documents, protected with password — it can open such files and also apply password protection to the output documents.
+        The GroupDocs.Editor allows to work with encrypted documents, protected with password — it can open such files and also apply password protection to the output documents.
 This example shows how to specify password for editing input DOCX document, edit its content and then save it to the output DOCX and PDF, and to protect both these DOCX and PDF files with different passwords.
 More on that [here](https://docs.groupdocs.com/editor/net/output-format-and-password/).
         {{< landing/code title="Edit password-protected DOCX and save it as password-protected DOCX and PDF">}}
         ```csharp {style=abap}